codegangsta/Astroneer/README.md

 ### Ship Types

-Ship types help Astroneer organize ships thematically, and give the ship contract mechanic a bit of flair to guide the player in a build.
+Ship types categorize vessels within thematic lines, adding a layer of depth and direction to the ship contract mechanic:

 The following ship types are currently supported: